KeitelDOG/Flickster/README.md

 * [x] Advanced: Improve the user interface through styling and coloring
 * [x] Advanced: For popular movies (i.e. a movie voted for more than 5 stars), the full backdrop image is displayed.
 Otherwise, a poster image, the movie title, and overview is listed

+* [x] Bonus: Expose details of movie (ratings using RatingBar, popularity, and synopsis) in a separate activity